 If yours is a multi-user PC, you can block other users from installing programs.

 These days very few ‘freeware’ are really freeware!
 Our freeware is genuinely offered as free.
 There are several others too.
 But some freeware developers bundle third-party offers which could be potentially unwanted software, with a vie to making some money.
 These are not freeware – but bundleware as the push crapware on to your Windows computer.
 So whenever you install free software or games, be very careful during installation.
 Read and click on Next.
 Uncheck boxes, if you need to opt-out of third-party offers.
 If no such options are offered – exit the installation.
 Better not to install such software.

-Another trend I have noticed lately, is that some developers launch software as genuine freeware, without pushing any third-party offers initially.
+Another trend I have noticed lately is that some developers launch the software as genuine freeware, without pushing any third-party offers initially.
 Blogs, download sites and websites cover them and link to them.
 Once, some time has passed by, they start bundling Potentially Unwanted Programs.
 So one has to be careful at all times.